 - You will need to provide your local address while providing the service order to activate your account.
 Therefore, you may need to register your address with the city administration and have a copy of the registration (Anmeldung) with you.
 Make sure to take your passport and along with the letter from the consulate with you.

-Blocked account for students from Iran and Syria
+How to open Blocked account for students from Iran and Syria?

 Unfortunately, since Germany has put financial sanctions on certain countries (Sudan, Syria, Iran and North Korea), German banks are not allowed to open an account for citizens from these countries.
 Sadly, this is also affecting students who wish to study here and open students blocked the account.